 Irritable bowel syndrome (IBS) in dogs is a condition that causes inflammation in the lining of the bowels resulting in upset of the stomach or intestines.
-It is usually chronic and can result in symptoms such as nausea, upset stomach, or diarrhea.
+It’s usually chronic and can lead to symptoms like nausea, upset stomach, or diarrhea.

-Though it is not always known what causes IBS in canines, there are several possible factors that may affect the condition, including diet, allergies, bowel obstruction, or stress.
+Though the cause of IBS in canines isn’t always known, there are several possible factors that may affect the condition, including diet, allergies, bowel obstruction, or stress.

 Symptoms Of Irritable Bowel Syndrome In Dogs

 Symptoms of IBS in dogs generally appear in relation to the digestive system.
 These symptoms may come and go, but they tend to appear frequently and chronically.

 Some IBS symptoms such as diarrhea and nausea are common issues that appear with other diseases and conditions, so you’ll need to consult your vet for a diagnosis and treatment.

 Here are some symptoms that appear with IBS in dogs:

 - Frequent diarrhea

 - Mucus in feces